 Forklifts, pallet jacks, and carts share space with people in busy back-of-house areas, increasing collision risks.

-AI cameras track vehicle and pedestrian movement, flagging unsafe interactions.
-Real-time alerts warn supervisors if a forklift enters a pedestrian zone or if a person is in a blind spot.
-Near-miss data helps adjust traffic patterns and signage where needed.
+Tech Solution: AI cameras track vehicle and pedestrian movement, flagging unsafe interactions.
+Timely alerts warn supervisors if a forklift enters a pedestrian zone or if a person enters a restricted area.
+Data on safety events helps adjust traffic patterns and signage where needed.

 Burns